JordanHofer92/COVID19-REACT-App/README.md

 ### 2020-03-16
    1. had meeting with teammates and broke down big problem into smaller ones;
-   2. linked API data to the world map.
+   2. started to link API data to the world map;
+   3. started to add onClick event for each country.

+### 2020-03-17
+   1. linked API data to map;
+   2. finished adding onClick event for each country;
+   3. made a function to show country data when user click on a country.

+### 2020-03-18
+   1. researched how to make zoom-in zoom-out effects;
+   2. started to

 ## Jordan